RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

 2. Creating a derivation that runs an echo command, which writes a Nix expression to the output file.
-3. Then we import the output file, forcing the derivation to be realized as we accessed the contents of it.
+3. Then we import the output file, forcing the derivation to be realized as we just accessed the contents of it.

 > Wait, what does _realization_ mean?